mayank-94/employee-management-application/employee-system/SpringInfo.md

 	lazy loading, it loads the beans on demand whereas ApplicationContext does eager loading, it loads all the beans on startup.

+#Spring Boot Dependency Management is used to manage dependencies and configurations automatically without
+	specifying the versions of dependencies.

 #ApplicationContext is an interface that maintains the registry of beans and their dependencies.
 The getBean() method
 	is used to find the bean, it's return type is Object, we need to type it into the desired bean.